List of tallest buildings in New York City: 1990s–present

 After the early 1990s, skyscraper development slowed down once more, with the most significant new skyscraper during this lull being 4 Times Square.
 The 2000s saw the resumption of office skyscraper development, alongside a growing number of residential skyscrapers.
 The Bank of America Tower and the New York Times Building became the first supertall skyscrapers to be built in the city since the original Twin Towers.
-The mid-2010s saw an especially large surge in construction, with office and residential structures reaching new heights.
+The mid-2010s saw a massive surge in construction, with office and residential buildings reaching new heights.
 While New York City had only two supertall buildings in 2010, that figure has grown to 18 by 2025.

 WTC redevelopment

 In 2001, the September 11 attacks led to the collapse of the Twin Towers, the tallest buildings ever to have been destroyed.
 Plans to rebuild the site were soon proposed, and a design for a new World Trade Center complex was approved in 2004.
 The centerpiece of the redevelopment, One World Trade Center, was completed in 2014 at a height of 1,776 ft (541.3 m), a symbolic reference to the year of the signing of the United States Declaration of Independence.
 Upon topping out, the building became the tallest building in the city and the United States.
-Also part of the complex is 3 World Trade Center, a 1079 ft skyscraper completed in 2018, and 4 World Trade Center, a 978 ft skyscraper completed in 2013.
+Also part of the complex is 3 World Trade Center, a 1079 ft skyscraper completed in 2018; 4 World Trade Center, a 978 ft skyscraper completed in 2013; and 7 World Trade Center, a 743 ft skyscraper completed in 2006.
 The site for a proposed supertall at 2 World Trade Center has been repeatedly delayed, with three designs having been commissioned as of 2025: two from Norman Foster and one from Bjarke Ingels of Bjarke Ingels Group.